 Plenty of parents are working from home as well as taking care of their kids, who may or may not be returning to school in the fall.
-But not every parent is a Teacher of the Blind and Visually Impaired (TVI) who also has a child who is visually impaired.
+But not every parent is a Teacher of the Blind and Visually Impaired (TVI) who also has a child who is blind/ low vision.

 For Meghan Stott and her daughter, Kaitlin, who was born with albinism, this juggling act isn’t exactly new.
 Meghan works part-time for the Washington State School for the Blind, so even before COVID-19, she would be home when Kaitlin was.